This article will focus on exercising dogs after eating.

 Other Ways for Dog Owners to Keep Their Pooch Active

 It’s essential that your best friend gets enough exercise.
-It’s best to walk your dog in the morning and evening about an hour before they eat
+Our dog walking guides show it’s best to walk your dog in the morning and evening about an hour before they eat

 Gentle exercises can be a fantastic addition to dog walks and most dogs will happily try something new like Cavaletti or scent work, especially if it involves treats.